 - Flightline Safari – zipline 130 feet above the ground while seeing the savanna and animals below you.

-Our Experience on The Caravan Safari Twilight
+Our Experience on the Caravan Safari Twilight

-We decided to do the Caravan Safari Twilight (now the Twilight Wildlife Safari), which is a 2-hour adventure in a covered, open-air safari truck.
+We decided to do the Caravan Safari Twilight (now the Twilight Wildlife Safari), a 2-hour adventure in a covered, open-air safari truck.
 Because there isn’t a particular track, they drive through the field enclosures and get you up close and personal with the animals.
 We even got a chance to feed giraffes AND rhinos!

 The feedings are based on the mood of the animals.
 They told us it is very rare that the rhinos will come up to you for a feeding, but we were very lucky that they were in the right mood! :)

 In addition to creating such a unique experience, the San Diego Zoo is one of the leading organizations in the world when it comes to breeding programs and conservation efforts.
-The revolutionary idea to even build a space this large was driven by the desire to create habitats that are as realistic to their natural habitats.
+The revolutionary idea to even build a space this large was driven by the desire to create habitats that are as realistic as their natural habitats.
 That includes the amount of space that each animal has!

-Did you know that animals kept in captivity lose a lot of their natural instincts?
+Did you know that animals in captivity lose a lot of their natural instincts?
 The San Diego Zoo Safari Park allows them to ensure that those survival skills stay from generation to generation.

 San Diego Zoo Safari Park Address and Hours